-Phase 6: Action Cycle
+Phase 6: Taking and Sustaining Action

 During this phase, the efforts of the previous phases begin to produce results, as the local public health system develops and implements an action plan for addressing priority goals and objectives.
 This is also one of the most challenging phases, as it may be difficult to sustain the process and continue implementation over time.

-MAPP Committee — oversees the Action Cycle.
+Steering Committee — oversees the Action Cycle.